Sylphy-0xd3ac/CSC-fork/README_EN.md

-# CrosSt Street Chatroom - TypeScript Version | Happy New Year!
+# CrosSt Street Chatroom - TypeScript Version

 The TypeScript version of CrosSt Street is a fork of the [official CrosSt Street version](https://github.com/CrosSt-Chat/CSC-main/).
 This fork primarily converts the original JavaScript implementation to TypeScript.